IEEE-NITK/blog/_posts/2021-01-4-Introduction-to-audio-processing-in-NLP.md

 #### Fourier Transform

 Fourier transform is an important tool used in signal processing, it is a mathematical transform that converts a time-domain signal into a frequency domain signal.
-When we calculate a Fourier transform, we begin with a function of time, f(t), and through mathematical decomposition, we produce a function of frequency, F(ω).
+When we calculate a Fourier transform, we begin with a function of time, f(t), and through mathematical decomposition, we produce a function of frequency, F(&omega;).
 When discrete signals are involved, Discrete Fourier Transform (DFT) is used, which is normally computed using the so-called Fast Fourier Transform (FFT).
 Here is a sample Python code to calculate FFT of an audio clip using the SciPy library.
+You can refer to this [link](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to know more about FFT.

 ```
 import numpy as np